MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/Brain_experiments/README.md

 ### AYNU examples

-The following are useful and preserved, but they are not the primary AUROC score unless explicitly selected in additional analysis:
+The following are useful and preserved, but they are not relevant for primary AUROC calculations unless explicitly selected in additional analysis:

 - bounding-box overlap metrics
 - per-slice precision / F1 localization metrics